OS Terrain 50 is available as:

 In order to respond to the Flood and Water Management Act 2010, the extent of all flat-water bodies that are greater than 0.7ha in area (that is, greater than 7000 cubic metres capacity) must have their limits captured to ensure that the presence of the water body can be inferred from the data.
 The height of the water recorded is that at the lowest height of the surrounding data.
 The surface of the water will be flat.

 This product may be used on a wide range of hardware platforms (provided sufficient memory and storage facilities are available), varying from tablets or computers using GIS or CAD to mainframe computers with specialised translators and applications.
-Please see for more information.
+Please see Coverage and file size data on the product supply page for more information.
 Your system supplier will be able to advise on your requirements.

 OS Terrain 50 is supplied as inert data in a variety of formats and does not include software for data manipulation.